Crestview Aggravated Battery with a Deadly Weapon Attorney

 Depending on the specific facts of your case, Aggravated Battery with a Deadly Weapon will be charged as either a second degree felony, or first degree felony.
 The potential penalty ranges from 15-30 years in prison.

-At Flaherty Defense Firm, we have extensive experience dealing with the prosecutors who handle these cases in Crestview.
-You can rest assured that they will be seeking a prison sentence if you are convicted, or you plead guilty as charged.
+I have extensive experience dealing with the prosecutors who handle these cases in Crestview.
+They will be seeking a prison sentence if you are convicted, or you plead guilty as charged.

 What can a Crestview criminal lawyer do to help me?

-Like in any case we defend, we have a list of possible defenses we review for any client charged with Aggravated Battery With A Deadly Weapon.
+Like in any case I defend, we have a list of possible defenses we review for any client charged with Aggravated Battery With A Deadly Weapon.

-We will start with the basics.
+I will start with the basics.
 That means closely reviewing all police reports and witness statements.
 It may also include a visit to the crime scene.
-We will also verify whether the State has the weapon that was allegedly used.
+I will also verify whether the State has the weapon that was allegedly used.
 If they can’t produce the weapon, there is a chance that the charge will be reduced to a simple battery.

 Self defense or defense of others is another possible defense.
 We will evaluate your case to see whether Florida’s Stand Your Ground Law can be used to your benefit.